ska-telescope/ska-sdp-global-sky-model/docs/src/user/sky-model-datasets.rst

 The ingest process does not create the ``catalogue.yaml`` which is required for retrieving more details from the API.

-Currently three types of datasets can be created:
+Currently three types of datasets can be created, listed as below.
+However, this could be extended to any dataset that is available through Vizier.

 GLEAM
 ~~~~~